Chalarangelo/30-seconds-of-code/snippets/last.md

 Returns the last element in an array.

-Use `arr.length - 1` to compute index of the last element of the given array and returning it.
+Use `arr.length - 1` to compute the index of the last element of the given array and returning it.

 ```js
 const last = arr => arr[arr.length - 1];